Queen’s children led by Charles walk behind late monarch’s coffin - NewsBreak

 All those in the procession walked in step, moving from side to side as one, within touching distance of the coffin draped with the Royal Standard of Scotland with a wreath of Balmoral flowers on top.

-He said about the Queen: “She was determined to see her work as a form of service to others, and she maintained that steady course until the end of her life.”

-The senior minister added: “And although sometimes buffeted by events around her, she continued resolutely and cheerfully to fulfil her responsibilities.
-And so today we give thanks not only for the length of her reign but for the qualities she displayed so steadfastly.”

-When the new King addressed peers and MPs in London, Charles said: “I am deeply grateful for the addresses of condolence.”
+When he addressed peers and MPs in London, Charles said: “I am deeply grateful for the addresses of condolence.”

 He said the addresses “touchingly encompass what our late sovereign, my beloved mother the Queen, meant to us all”.